avabrooks/WineSorter/README.md

 ## Why build it this way

-This tool intentionally doesn't call any AI model at runtime — it's plain JavaScript pattern-matching, not an AI agent.
-That's deliberate: at work, it's not yet clear whether an AI assistant with API/token access would be allowed to operate on a computer and edit Excel files directly, and getting that approved could take a while.
-Building this as a single local HTML file sidesteps the question entirely — no API key, no AI account, nothing to review or approve, since there's no AI involved once it's built.
-It also means using it is free and doesn't draw down any Claude/AI license or seat, since everything runs in the browser off hand-written rules.
-If direct AI access to spreadsheets does get approved later, this can be revisited — for now, it gets most of the value without the wait.
+This tool intentionally doesn't call any AI model at runtime, it's plain JavaScript pattern-matching, not an AI agent.
+With work computers, unsure if privacy access would allow an active AI agent to make changes to files on computers.
+Building this as a single local HTML file sidesteps the question entirely, no API key, no AI account, nothing to review or approve, since there's no AI involved once it's built.
+It also means using it is free and doesn't draw down any Claude/AI license, since everything runs in the browser off hand-written rules.

 ## How to use it